19 Leonis Minoris

 19 Leonis Minoris (19 LMi) is a spectroscopic binary located in the northern constellation Leo Minor.
 It has an apparent magnitude of 5.1, making it one of the brighter members of the constellation.
-The system is relatively close at a distance of 94 light years but is drifitng closer with a heliocentric radial velocity of 8.6 km/s.
+The system is relatively close at a distance of 94 light years but is drifting closer with a heliocentric radial velocity of 8.6 km/s.

 This spectroscopic binary can be classified as single lined because only the primary's spectrum can be observed clearly, with it having a stellar classification of F6 V. This makes it an ordinary F-type main-sequence star.
 The companion is probably a G-type main-sequence star of G0, having a mass 101% that of the Sun.
 The pair have a relatively circular orbit of about 9 days.